Lapin0t/ogs/README.md

 # An abstract, certified account of operational game semantics

-This is the companion artifact to the paper.
+This is the companion artifact to the ESOP paper.
 The main contributions of this library are:

-- an independent implementation of an indexed counterpart to the itree library with support for guarded and eventually guarded recursion
+- an independent implementation of an indexed counterpart to the InteractionTree Coq library with support for guarded and eventually guarded recursion
 - an abstract OGS model of an axiomatised language proven sound w.r.t. substitution equivalence
 - several instantiations of this abstract result to concrete